eugeniogiusti/Automated-OU-Organizer/README.md

 cd Automated-OU-Organizer
 ```

-3. Ensure you have the necessary permissions (Select A):
+3. Ensure you have the necessary permissions (Select A when required):
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass